PocketFM-Research/MAGNET/README.md

 - simulates a story over multiple timesteps
 - keeps world state in a `networkx.DiGraph`
 - tracks structured episodic memory with embedding retrieval via `llama-index`
+- uses the local Gemma action SFT adapter for character action generation
-- calls Gemini in JSON mode for action generation, criticism, narration, and next-goal generation
+- calls Gemini in JSON mode for criticism, narration, and next-goal generation
 - exports the final world graph to JSON
 - appends prompts, outputs, and the final story to a log file